LONA MANNING

 "fine muslins, new carriages, and servants" her daughter will have.
 Having lots of servants signifies wealth, as owning a Bentley and a Rolex would today.
 Really, Mrs. Bennet correctly understands the world she lives in.
 Her only fault is saying the quiet part out loud.

-Fanny Price’s parents struggle in cramped, grimy poverty in Portsmouth but they still cling to the veneer of gentility. being waited on by servants.
+In Mansfield Park, Fanny Price’s parents struggle in cramped, grimy poverty in Portsmouth but they still cling to the veneer of gentility. being waited on by two servants.
 These servants are, obviously, poorer still.

 "What have wealth or grandeur to do with happiness?" [exclaims the romantic Marianne].